4.5 – Scatter plots

 Figure 1.
 Scatterplot of mid-parent (vertical axis) and their adult children’s (horizontal axis) height, in inches. data from Galton’s 1885 paper, “Regression towards mediocrity in hereditary stature.”
 The red line is the linear regression fitted line, or “trend” line, which is interpreted in this case as the heritability of height.

-The commands I used to make this plot were
+The commands I used to make the plot in Figure 1 were

 library(HistData)